About NT Build

 Definition of construction work

-For the purpose of the Act, construction work covers civil works, land draining and reclamation, earthworks, site restoration and landscaping.
+For the purpose of the Construction Industry Long Service Leave and Benefits Act, construction work covers civil works, land draining and reclamation, earthworks, site restoration and landscaping.
 It also includes altering, repairing, restoring, maintaining, dismantling, demolishing or removing buildings, structures or fittings and fixtures therein.

 Construction work is defined in section 6 of the Construction Contracts (security of Payments) Act (available for downloading or viewing on the NT Government legislation database) is defined as: